United States > Industry focus > Healthcare: service providers > Law firm and leading lawyer rankings

 Morgan, Lewis & Bockius LLP’s practice revolves mainly around hospitals, hospices and nursing homes, and it has a solid record in fraud and abuse and government investigations.
 Private equity investment in the sector is also a growth area.
 The firm represented IPC Healthcare in a major federal and multi-state investigation.
 Howard Young (‘proactive’, ‘resourceful’ and ‘informed’), Scott Memmott and Kathleen McDermott are highly regarded.
 Andrew Ruskin is a ‘spectacular’ and ‘tremendously knowledgeable’ Medicare regulatory lawyer.

 Rivkin Radler is ‘particularly effective in the New York metropolitan area’.
 It is focused on physicians and physician groups, with a practice centered around transactions, fraud and abuse, and criminal defense.
 The firm advised Allied Physicians Group in connection with the acquisition of 11 medical practices over a 12-month period.
-David Manko has ‘unsurpassed knowledge, incredible connections, and is always ready to assist in whatever is needed’.
+Since publication, David Manko has moved to Proskauer Rose LLP.

 Seyfarth Shaw LLP has a sizeable practice operating largely out of its Houston, Chicago, Boston, Los Angeles, New York and Washington DC offices.
 The ‘service is fantastic’ thanks to ‘strong industry knowledge’ and a ‘great team of lawyers’.
 Clients recognize the firm’s ‘concerted effort to grow and diversify its healthcare practice’ with ‘very reputable attorneys that have a variety of expertise in various aspects of healthcare law’.
 The firm represented a nursing home portfolio in connection with the refinance of a $62m mortgage term loan.
 Chicago’s Joan Casciari is an ‘excellent healthcare employment attorney’ and Houston’s Jesse Coleman is a ‘rising star in healthcare litigation’.
 Clients include Brookdale Senior Living, Houston Metro Urology, Kindred Healthcare and NorthShore University HealthSystem.